amirkarimi/atom-swap-command-ctrl/README.md

 - `Cmd-Shift-P` and then `Atom Swap Command Control: Toggle`
 - Navigate to menu choose `Packages -> Swap Command/Ctrl -> Toggle`

+Toggle again to go back to normal mode (turns of the swapper).